SIWECOS/Ini-S-Scanner/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this scanner, please send an e-mail to Botfrei via [botfrei@eco.de](mailto:botfrei@eco.de).
+If you discover a security vulnerability within this scanner, please send an e-mail to Botfrei via [tehnik@initiative-s.de](mailto:tehnik@initiative-s.de).
 All security vulnerabilities will be promptly addressed.

 ## License